BPHL-Molecular/Daytona_HAV_VPB/README.md

 # Daytona_HAV_VPB

 ## Introduction
 A pipeline for comprehensive sequence analyses of Hepatitis A Virus (HAV) based on VP1-P2B junction region.
-The pipeline can perform species detection, SNP calling, and genotyping based on phylogeny.
+The pipeline can perform species detection, mutation identification, and genotyping based on phylogeny.
 Illumina paired-end sequencing data are required for the pipeline.
-The phylogenetic relationship is built based on SNP sequences.
-30 HAV genotype samples from Doyle's paper (https://doi.org/10.1093/infdis/jiaf127) are used as references to analyze phylogenetic relationship and genotype of the test samples.
+1773 VP1-P2B region sequences from all 7 HAV genotypes (IA, IB,IC, IIA, IIB, IIIA, IIIB) are used as reference to build the phylogeny of the test samples.
 ### Daytona_HAV vs Daytona_HAV_VPB
 Daytona_HAV can be used to analyze any HAV sequencing data, while Daytona_HAV_VPB can only be used to analyze the data from VP1-P2B junction region sequencing.